 Vector's network investment has always been prudent, meeting only realistic network requirements.
 This is also illustrated by the most recent optimised deprival valuation (ODV) of the electricity network carried out in 2004.
 For this ODV, Vector recorded \$51.6 million of optimisation for its Auckland (excluding Wellington) assets, being assets deemed unnecessary for current requirements due to stranding, over-capacity for current demand or other similar factors.
 This figure equates to 3.4% of the corresponding ODV, a very small margin.
 Of the assets affected, all were optimised down to a lower capacity and not optimised out.
-With the demand growth in the past six years, it is expected that a significant portion of these optimised assets will be reinstated, should an ODV be carried out again.
+With the demand growth in the past seven years, should network optimisation be reinstituted, a significant portion of these optimised assets would be reinstated.